 - a.
-The financial report as set out on pages 5 to 30 presents a true and fair view of the financial position of Child & Family Services Ballarat Inc as at 30 June 2021 and its performance for the year ended on that date in accordance with Australian Accounting Standards Reduced Disclosure Requirements of the Australian Accounting Standards Board and the requirements of the Associations Incorporation Reform Act 2012 and the Australian Charities and Not-for-Profits Commission Act 2012. - b.
-At the date of this statement, there are reasonable grounds to believe that Child & Family Services Ballarat Inc will be able to pay its debts as and when they fall due.
+The financial report as set out on pages 5 to 29 presents a true and fair view of the financial position of Child & Family Services Ballarat Inc. as at 30 June 2022 and its performance for the year ended on that date in accordance with Australian Accounting Standards Simplified Disclosures, the Australian Charities and Notfor-profits Commission Act 2012, the Associations Incorporation Reform Act 2012 and associated regulations and other mandatory professional reporting requirements; and - b.
+At the date of this statement, there are reasonable grounds to believe that Child & Family Services Ballarat Inc. will be able to pay its debts as and when they fall due.